McMerrison/Painters-Algorithm/README.md

 Runnable Files Located In `Original` Directory

+`PixelPaintersORIG`, `PixelPaintersSEQ`, and `PixelPaintersACC`

 Type `make clean && make all` To Compile All Files

 Type `./` And The Name Of The Executable You'd Like To Run

+`./PixelPaintersORIG` Will Run Our Original Implementation Of The Algorithm (Non-Optimized & Sequential)

+`./PixelPaintersSEQ` Will Run A Sequential Implementation Of The Algorithm (Optimized)

 `./PixelPaintersACC` Will Run An OpenACC Parallelized & Optimized Implementation Of The Algorithm

-`./PixelPaintersSEQ` Will Run A Sequential Implementation Of The Algorithm

 ### Be Sure To Take A Look At Our Sources